corriespondent/blog/content/post/spfx-patterns-and-practices/index.md

 ## High Level Solution Structure

-The first and foremost practice for SPFx solution is building solution structure.
-When your solution has multiple webparts, it is highly possible you share common code and components.
+The first and foremost best practice for SPFx solutions is building solution structure.
+When your solution has multiple webparts, it is very likely you will share common code and components.
 This is where 'Separation of Concern' concept can be utilized.
-The following structure can help you to implement 'Separation of Concern' and achieve reusability, scalability, easy maintenance.
+The following structure can help you to implement 'Separation of Concern' and achieve reusability, scalability, and easy maintenance.

 ```markdown
 .